bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 ## Assembling the Center Panels

-To assemble the center panels you will need the following tools and items:
+To assemble the center panels you will need the following parts and tools:

+- 2 Electronics cradles (no rubber strips)
 - 2 front center panels
 - 2 rear center panels
 - Thread-locker